Mehdikovic/LalaFight/README.md

 # _LalaFight

-A simple TOP-DOWN shooter with aid of learning unity
+A simple TOP-DOWN shooter with goal of learning the unity